Glossary

 Adopted Patch

-A patch produced by an individual or vendor that was not commissioned or ordered by an organization or one of its members, but was subsequently adopted for use by that organization.
+patch produced by an individual or vendor that was not commissioned or ordered by an organization or one of its members, but was subsequently adopted for use by that organization.

 Air Force Colors